kensproperties/kensproperties.github.io/properties/437second.md

 ### Smoke Free & Pet Free Environment

-* No smoking and not pets on the property, including on the front porch and in the yard.
+* Building has been smoke free since 1992.
+* No animals.
 I like animals, don’t get me wrong.
 Had a cat since I was two years old.
 But, no to this.
 Everyone is happier.

 ### Parking